 Sometimes it is difficult to decide what is best for the given situation or client.
-In times when there is conflict of ideas in relationship to ethics, it is common that a selected team is chosen to review the situation and make a decision about the treatment of care.
+In times of conflict of ideas about ethics, a selected team is commonly chosen to review the situation and decide about the treatment of care.
 Many facilities have "Ethics Committees" who specialize in addressing ethical issues and decisions.
 If the nursing student suspects a client is in jeopardy of having their "rights" violated, it is best to consult with their clinical instructor and possibly obtain a consultation with the ethics committee.